 Allowable business expenses are no longer required to be shown on your P11D form – but you do need to claim your expenses on an expense claim form for these amounts to be relieved against your company profits.

 How would I know if any of the expenses I have claimed during the year are benefits in kind?

-We may contact you if we consider that you may have incurred a Benefit in Kind and follow this up with advice explaining the full tax implications of claiming the cost.
+We may contact you if we consider that you may have incurred a Benefit in Kind and follow this up with expert contractor accountancy advice explaining the full tax implications of claiming the cost.
 You will be given the opportunity to decide whether to go ahead and make the claim or not.
 However, it is important that you consider any of the categories above and whether the company has paid for any expenses from which you would have received personal benefit.
-If you are unsure, please contact us.
+If you are unsure, please contact our professional contractor accountants.